google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/index.markdown

 ---
 layout: shared/narrow-pages-list
 title: "Prevent mixed content"
-description: "Mixed content refers to a webpage where the initial HTML content is loaded securely over HTTPS and that content then loads follow-up resources over insecure HTTP."
+description: "Mixed content refers to a webpage where the initial HTML content is loaded over a secure HTTPS connection, but other resources are then loaded into the page over an insecure HTTP connection."
 published_on: 2015-09-25
 updated_on: 2015-09-25
 authors: